NadiaIdris/ts-log-viewer/README.md

 ## VariableSizeList

-I used `VariableSizeList` to render the logs, which means that each row can have a different height based on content.
+I used `VariableSizeList` to render the rows (logs), which means that each row can have a different height based on content.
 I created an empty div on the bottom of the `LogViewer` component and made the text fully transparent.
-Then I defined `getItemHeight` function where I formatted the text the same way it would be rendered in the `Row` component and then I got the height of the hidden div.
+Then I defined `getItemHeight` function where I formatted the text the same way it would be rendered in the `Row` component, addeded the text in it and then I got the height of the hidden div.
 I used this height to set the height of the row in the `VariableSizeList`.

 ```tsx
 // This is how the hidden div looks like in LogViewer.tsx